Intramural sports: United Kingdom

 One particular form of intramural competition is between medical schools and the rest of the university.
 This is found at places like Imperial College London, where Imperial Medics play the rest of Imperial College in the Imperial Varsity, and King's College London, where Guy’s, King’s College and St Thomas medical school play the rest of King's for the Macadam Cup.

 Research by British Universities and Colleges Sport (BUCS) in association with the Complete University Guide has found that institutions with a higher BUCS rank (for inter-university sport) are more likely to provide intramural sport.
 In 2022–23, all of the top-20 ranked institutions had intramural programs, falling to 79% for institutions ranked 21 to 60, 71% for institutions ranked 61 to 100, and only 39% for institutions outside of the top 100.
 Overall, 73% of institutions had intramural sports, with the most commonly offered sport for men being association football (in 72% of institutions) and for women being netball (also in 72% of institutions).
 The average number of intramural teams per institution was 87 in 2022–23, up from 79 the year before but still down on the pre-pandemic average of 113 teams in 2018–19 and 2019–20.
 Membership of sports clubs and societies was around 12% of the student population in 2022–23, down from around 14% in 2019–20; in top-20 institutions it was just over 20%, down from around 23% pre-pandemic.
 An earlier report also found that the average number of intramural sports offered had dropped from 6.7 before the pandemic to 5.9 in 2021–22.

+While most intramural sport is played at university facilities, the colleges of collegiate universities sometimes have their own facilities, often funded by college alumni.
+In Oxford, the Christ Church Ground hosted 37 first-class cricket matches played by the university between 1878 and 1961 and the New College Ground also hosted three first-class matches for the university, in 1906, 1907 and 1927.
+Some Cambridge colleges also have extensive supporting facilities.
+In Durham, Collingwood College's new multi-purpose pitch was opened by then-Newcastle United manager Rafa Benítez in 2017.